 The most immediate noise sensitive receivers are personnel working on the plant, while the area immediately surrounding the Ethylene Plant is predominantly farmland.
 The nearest offsite noise sensitive receiver is Dorloch Cottage located approximately 1500m to the South East.
 Other offsite noise sensitive receivers include housing adjacent to a Poultry Farm 1600m to the South West; Cowdenbeath 2000m to the North West, Little Raith Farm 2500m to the North East and Lochgelly 3000m to the North North East.
-Cowdenbeath and Lochgelly (see Figure 2: Noise Sensitive Receptors at which noise monitoring has been undertaken.)
+Cowdenbeath and Lochgelly (see Appendix 4 Noise Monitoring Plan (Flaring) which contains a map of noise sensitive receptors at which monitoring is undertaken).

-Figure 4: Radial 5km delineation from the plant
+Figure 2: Radial 5km delineation from the plant